Roasted and Sun-dried Tomato Risotto

 Oven-roasted tomatoes, which have been slightly blackened and become really concentrated in flavour, are the mainstay of this superb dish.

 Add to them some sun-dried tomatoes, Parmesan, a hint of saffron and some creamy, nutty rice and you have one of the nicest risottos imaginable.
-Vegetarians might like to know that a vegetarian parmesan-style cheese is available from Bookhams
+Vegetarians might like to know that a vegetarian parmesan-style cheese is available from Bookham and Harrison Farms Ltd.

-This recipe is taken from Delia Smith’s Winter Collection Serves 2 as a supper dish or 3-4 as a light lunch
+This recipe is from Delia's Winter Collection.
+Serves 2 as a supper dish or 3-4 as a light lunch

 First of all, skin the tomatoes by pouring boiling water over them, then leave them for 1 minute exactly before draining them and slipping the skins off (if they're too hot protect your hands with a cloth).